-Italian Pinot Grigio showcases a lighter, zestier character.
+Italian Pinot Gris showcases a lighter, zestier character.
 Here, the emphasis is on crisp acidity and lively citrus notes, creating a refreshing and easy-drinking style.
-Regions like Alto Adige and Friuli-Venezia Giulia are known for their more nuanced and textured versions of Pinot Grigio.
+Regions like Alto Adige and Friuli-Venezia Giulia are known for their more nuanced and textured versions of Pinot Gris.

-Pinot Grigio wines typically exhibit a medium body with an unctuous texture, a characteristic that adds to their allure.
+Pinot Gris wines typically exhibit a medium body with an unctuous texture, a characteristic that adds to their allure.
 The visual appeal of these wines can vary, often presenting a vibrant color influenced by the grape's gray-purple skin.
-This coloration is a result of Pinot Grigio being a mutation of the Pinot Noir grape.
+This coloration is a result of Pinot Gris being a mutation of the Pinot Noir grape.

-The aromatic profile of Pinot Grigio is rich and layered, encompassing a variety of scents:
+The aromatic profile of Pinot Gris is rich and layered, encompassing a variety of scents:

-The taste of Pinot Grigio reflects its diverse origins and winemaking techniques:
+The taste of Pinot Gris reflects its diverse origins and winemaking techniques:

-Tipically, Pinot Grigio and Pinot Gris wines are vinified as dry wines.
+Tipically, Pinot Grigio (the Italian take on the wine) and Pinot Gris wines are vinified as dry wines.
 However, for Pinot Gris wines (crafted outside of Italy) there is an exception: Alsace, a French wine region, crafts a wide range of Pinot Gris wines, from off-dry to sweeter styles.
 Particularly, the late harvest Pinot Gris wines from this area are particularly sweet due to the high concentration of sugar.

-The sensory profile of Pinot Grigio makes it a versatile and intriguing wine, offering a range of experiences from light and crisp to rich and layered, depending on its origin and production style.
+The sensory profile of Pinot Gris makes it a versatile and intriguing wine, offering a range of experiences from light and crisp to rich and layered, depending on its origin and production style.

 Italian Cuisine: